The 3 Grades “Gunas” in the Ayurvedic Diet

 All of these attributes are interconnected and influenced by each other but to get a better understanding of the theories, we’ll be looking at the 3 Gunas only here.

-- is the neutral force (0), it means balance and is the calm anchor to the energy currents.
+- “The mode of Goodness”, is the neutral force (0), it means balance and is the calm anchor to the energy currents.
 Sattvic food promotes a clear mind and is mainly fresh, juicy and nourishing vegetarian fare, either cooked or raw but always easy to digest and made with love.
 It is also free of additives and preservatives.
 This can include legumes, vegetables, fruit, ghee and fresh milk.

 The preparation of food plays an important part in determining which Guna it promotes.
 Fresh vegetarian food is usually Sattvic and becomes Rajasic by adding chiles, frying or over-cooking and Tamasic by cooking in advance and keeping it for too long.
-For instance a potato is a perfectly ﬁne Sattvic food when baked or cooked freshly with relatively low heat (compared to frying).
+For instance a potato is a perfectly fine Sattvic food when baked or cooked freshly with relatively low heat (compared to frying).
 As freshly made French Fries or made as salad with heating spices like chili, pepper and mustard it becomes Rajasic.
 However frozen French Fries or old potato salad are Tamasic.
 In general Ayurveda suggests to feed on mainly Sattvic foods and amend with Rajasic foods if the energy is needed while Tamasic foods should be reduced.
-That said, you don’t have to cut out anything on your diet or regard Tamasic foods as “bad”.
-Everything has its place but the western culture relies heavily on mass produced frozen fast foods as quick ﬁx for our busy lifestyles.
+The western culture relies heavily on mass produced frozen fast foods as quick fix for our busy lifestyles.
 Our tastes have adjusted to them and we’re eating very little fresh things to compensate although common sense is telling us that this can’t be healthy.
-Just try and listen when your body is craving something fresh rather than the next quick ﬁx.
+Just try and listen when your body is craving something fresh rather than the next quick fix.